olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 <iframe width="675" height="381" src="https://www.youtube-nocookie.com/embed/uzXcK0hHvUM?controls=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you watch the above demo I wonder if you'll wonder like me why multi-lens setups are so common in modern phones but don't exist in any webcam.
+If you watch the above demo I'm curious if you'll wonder like me why multi-lens setups are so common in modern phones but don't exist in any webcam.
 The wide angle default is only appropriate to a minority of webcam users (streamers) while most people would benefit from a narrow